All Episodes

 Conservatism, by the way, it can't.

-I've made the cons you cannot kill off conservatism.
+You cannot kill off conservatism.

 But everything conservatism holds dear is under assault right now, including attacks on Western civilization.

-This country is under assault from all over the world, but for the first time we've got a genuine force inside the borders also as part of the attack.
+But for the first time, we've got a genuine force inside the borders also as part of the attack.

-Anyway, I've taken break.
+Anyway, I've taken a break.

-I'm glad you called Jennifer.
+I'm glad you called, Jennifer.

 Thank you so much.

-Back in just a sec, though.
+Back in just a sec.

-It is in Louie in Edison, New Jersey.
+This is Louis in Edison, New Jersey.

 It's great to have you with us.